 The beginning of career burnout

 The start felt just like normal stress.
 I looked at the scope of work that had been written, many months before.
 Written by somebody who had clearly never delivered this type of project.
 It had words in it I’d never even heard of, based on some methodology that I’d never used.
 I’m not saying it was bad because I’d never heard of it.
-It was simply unsuited to the work we needed to do.
+It simply wasn’t suitable for the work we were doing.

 However, the client had liked the sound of it, so here we were, committed.
 Now I had to get special people on the project just to do a unique set of tasks that weren’t really required.
 All this had been agreed at a time before I was involved.